NSSAC/slurm-hpc-workflows/docs/rivanna-setup.md

-# How to setup ray-hpc-workflows on Rivanna
+# How to setup slurm-workflows on Rivanna

 ## Setup your personal Miniforge environment